emilskovmand/Python-projects/README.md

 # Python-projects
 Started August 2019
-ST-Projects is my first scripts, not worth looking at.
+ST-Projects are my first scripts, not worth looking at.

 _Folders worth looking at:_